Panhandle communities offer fun, prizes at Easter egg hunts

 Grab your Easter baskets and your cameras to get pictures with the Easter Bunny at Easter egg hunts across the valley.
-Easter is April 17, but the Easter-related activities will begin Saturday through next week.
+Easter is April 17.

 Scottsbluff